 A freelancer can typically do it within a few weeks and will charge anywhere from $500 to $2,000.
-I’ve found that Sean Duran is an affordable freelancer and can typically get a video done in a few weeks.

 Step #6: A/B test your video

-The reason I explained how you can get your video created cheaply and efficiently is because you’ll have to A/B test it to maximize your conversions.
+The reason we explained how you can get your video created cheaply and efficiently is because you’ll have to A/B test it to maximize your conversions.
 This means that you’ll continually have to spend money to tweak your video (both the audio and video files), and the last thing you want to do is go through a big company as they can easily charge you a few grand to $20,000 to continually modify it.

 When you are doing A/B tests, make sure you are also tracking your video plays.
 Through software solutions like Wistia, you can see video engagement stats, which will help you figure out how you need to modify your video to maximize conversions.